d3vilh/openvpn-ui/README.md

 If you have your OpenVPN server up and running on the same host, you can install OpenVPN-UI as standalone application.
 For this you need to have GoLang installed on your host to build all the necessary binaries on the server itself.

-To simplify this process, in version 0.9.5, [`standalone-install.sh`](https://github.com/d3vilh/openvpn-ui/blob/e2f452d2872a022147f8c58213fa4306f61e65e8/build/standalone-install.sh) script was added, which will guide you thrue installation process, starting from GoLang download and installation and following binaries build at the end.
+To make installation easier, version 0.9.5 now includes a [`standalone-install.sh`](https://github.com/d3vilh/openvpn-ui/blob/e2f452d2872a022147f8c58213fa4306f61e65e8/build/standalone-install.sh) script.
+This script helps you step by step, starting with downloading and installing GoLang, and ending with building the binaries.

-At the moment this script supports Debian based systems only.
+At the moment script supports Debian based systems only.

-Here is sample output of the script:
+Here is installation process example:
 ```bash
 superdude@bookworm64:~/build/openvpn-ui/build$ ./standalone-install.sh
 This script will install OpenVPN-UI and all the dependencies on your local environment.
 No containers will be used.